Wal-Mart plans early layaways to catch 'Star Wars' boost

-CHICAGO For the second year in a row, Wal-Mart Stores Inc (WMT.N) will begin its holiday layaway program two weeks early, hoping for a head start to the year-end shopping season and a repeat of last year's strong toy sales driven by "Star Wars" products.
+CHICAGO (Reuters) - For the second year in a row, Wal-Mart Stores Inc will begin its holiday layaway program two weeks early, hoping for a head start to the year-end shopping season and a repeat of last year's strong toy sales driven by "Star Wars" products.

 Layaway programs, which let shoppers pay for holiday gifts in installments, tend to have a big impact on sales.
 Analyst estimates suggest the program may account for as much as 15 percent of holiday revenues at Wal-Mart stores in poorer areas of the United States.